 4. Seek out 3 events you are qualified to speak at and introduce yourself.
 Organizers struggle to find good speakers.
 If you pick events in your community, you may even know some of the organizers.
 Study their event.
 Look at the topics, styles and speakers they tend to have.
 Then pitch them on a specific talk that would fit their event, with a specific title and description.
 Briefly (one short paragraph) list why you are qualified to speak and include a short video of you speaking at a similar event.
 Make it easy for them to give you a chance (don’t skip the ‘study their event’ part).
 If you get turned down, ask what experience you’d need to be accepted next time.
 Look for Ignite or Pecha Kucha events, where many speakers are needed for a single event, as first chances may be easier to find.
 Bonus points for events that create high quality videos of speakers, as this is marketing material you can use.

 If you can’t find events you think you could speak at, you have two choices: give up or start your own.
 The latter is much more interesting.
 Create a better event where talented people like you who don’t fit well elsewhere can shine.

-How much are you investing in spreading word of your work?
-If its near zero, the world isn’t the problem – your lack of investment in your own talent is the problem.
+How much are you investing in marketing your work?
+If not much, the world isn’t the problem – your lack of investment in your own talent is the problem.
 People can’t find you if you aren’t trying hard to be found.
-If you’re good, the time invested will pay off.
-Your best advantage is your community and network who, if properly motivated, can help spread word of your talents.
+If when people find your your website isn’t professionally done, or your videos have terrible sound and lighting, they’ll look elsewhere.
+If you really believe in what you’re doing, you have to invest the time and believe it will pay off.
+Your best advantage in marketing is your community and network who, if properly motivated, can help spread word of your talents.